- February 26, 2025

 About

-- The graphics and music are enjoyable, providing a relaxing experience despite some minor bugs.
+- The game features interesting levels and a relaxing soundtrack, making it enjoyable despite some bugs.

-- The game is criticized as an asset flip, lacking originality and proper credit to asset creators, which raises ethical concerns.
+- The game is criticized as an asset flip, lacking originality and proper credit to asset creators.

 monetization

-3 mentions Positive Neutral NegativeThe monetization strategy of the developers has been criticized as unethical, with accusations of plagiarism and cash grabs through the use of uncredited assets from other creators.
-Users report a pattern of deceptive practices, including the creation of fake accounts to promote these low-effort games and manipulate reviews, raising concerns about the integrity of the game's release on Steam.
+6 mentions Positive Neutral NegativeThe monetization strategy of the developers has been heavily criticized for being exploitative and unethical, with accusations of plagiarism and cash grabs through the use of uncredited assets.
+Users report a pattern of creating low-quality games that rely on misleading reviews from fake accounts, raising concerns about the integrity of the game's release on platforms like Steam.

-“Tero Lunkka/Valkeala Software has shown a repeat pattern of unethically dumping other people's work onto Steam as a cheap, nasty cash grab through this account or closely linked/alternate accounts.”
+“Tero Lunkka/Valkeala Software have shown a repeat pattern of unethically dumping other people's work onto Steam as a cheap, nasty cash grab through this account or closely linked/alternate accounts.”

 “They're all written in either Russian, broken English, or AI-generated text, appear at almost exactly the same time shortly after the game launched on Steam, all have a direct Steam purchase of the game, and the accounts are used consistently to write fake reviews for asset flips and other cash grabs/scams.”